-You can imagine two ways that this revelation could be done.
-One would be to do something very concrete and particular, for God to reveal Godself in a way that could be seen and heard, touched and smelled.
-But something, or someone, particular and concrete would be limited in time and space.
+I can imagine two ways that God might choose to reveal herself to human beings.
+One way would be to do something very concrete and particular, for God to reveal Godself in a way that could be seen and heard, touched and smelled.
+But something, or someone, particular and concrete like that would be limited in time and space.
 Some would see him and others wouldn’t.
 So maybe there’s another way for God to be made known.
 The other approach might be to do something that wasn’t bound by the constraints of time and space, something that could speak to humanity across the continents and the centuries, a voice of wisdom, or a spirit of truth, that could help us learn to see and know the very God in our midst, the one in whom we live and move and have our being.

 One was Jesus, God in human flesh, incarnate, concrete and particular.
 What is God like?
 The first disciples, Jesus’ friends, could eat with him, pray with him, laugh with him, listen to him and watch him.
+And the testimony of those first witnesses, the ones who knew Jesus in the flesh, has been passed down through the generations.
 They could point to him and say “that’s what God is like.”
 They came to realize that when they were with him, they were seeing God, they were beginning to know God.
 Jesus makes God known.

 Which is one of the reasons that they were so distraught when they realized that Jesus was about to leave.
 His time on earth was ending, and the disciples felt like they were being orphaned.
 And so Jesus made them a promise.
 Yes, I am leaving, but the Father will give you another Advocate, to be with you for ever.